mjohndus/adminer/docs/upgrade.md

 ### Customizable functions

+All customization functions defined in the Admin and AdminBase classes were refactored.
+They have new names and strict types of parameters and return values.

 - Function `selectQueryBuild()` was removed.
 - Function `css()` was removed.
 CSS files can be defined by `cssUrls` configuration option.
 See [Configuration options](/docs/configuration.md) for more information.